Pennsylvania Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a Pennsylvania Month-to-Month Lease

-Pennsylvania laws requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for advance notice.
+Pennsylvania law doesn’t set a specific timeframe for notice to raise the rent.
 This means in most cases it’s reasonable for a landlord to follow the same standard required for advance notice on lease termination: 30 days, or 15 days where the tenant has resided on the property for less than one year.

 Some local areas enforce stricter standards than may apply statewide.
-For example, Philadelphia specifically requires at least 30 days of advance notice before any rent increase on a month-to-month rental.
+For example, Philadelphia specifically requires at least 30 days of advance notice before any rent increase on a month-to-month rental, even for new tenants.

 Eviction in Pennsylvania Month-to-Month Rentals

-Pennsylvania tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Pennsylvania tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Pennsylvania typically take one to two months.

 For more information on the eviction process in Pennsylvania, click here.